mattyoung101/tamara/papers/proposal/proposal.typ

 - *Equivalence checking (fuzzing):* This aims to prove that TaMaRa does not change the underlying behaviour of the circuit after it's run.
 TMR is only supposed to make the circuit redundant, not change its behaviour or timing.
 The methodology is as follows:
-    1. Randomly generate Verilog using Verismith @Herklotz2020
+    1. Randomly generate Verilog using Verismith @Herklotz2020 #footnote([Note that initial testing thus far has proven Verismith very challenging to build, which in the worst case may prevent its usage in TaMaRa.])
     2. Run TaMaRa and synthesise the circuit
     3. Use _SymbiYosys_ and _eqy_ to check that the circuits before and after TMR are identical
 - *Mutation coverage:* This aims to prove that TMR works as intended.
 Ideally, I would also like to use